The Wisdom of Partisan Crowds: Comparing Collective Intelligence in Humans and LLM-based Agents: Methods

 \subsection{Experimental Procedure}

-In this study, we follow the experimental design of \citet{becker2019wisdom} using an LLM to role-play Democrat and Republican personas (examples shown in Figure~\ref{fig:agent_persona}).
-As shown in Figure~\ref{fig:exp_design_schematic}, an LLM agent is embedded in a network structure for interaction, where each agent is connected to four others sharing the same political leaning (all agents have node degree $= 4$), reflecting the homogeneous group structures in human studies.
-The LLM agent, powered by LangChain \cite{langchain} and OpenAI's ChatGPT (gpt-3.5-turbo), maintains the continuity of each persona's memory throughout the experiment.
-Over three rounds, these agents are prompted to answer the same eight fact-based questions with known partisan biases, such as \textit{"What was the US unemployment rate at the end of Barack Obama’s presidential administration?"}.
-After each round, agents are exposed to the average estimates of their connected peers and are asked to provide their estimates again.
-At the end of the three rounds, each agent will have three estimates for each of the eight questions.
-These questions are divided between two experiments: the first four questions belong to the first experiment, and the last four questions to the second experiment, where the questions in the second experiment demonstrated a larger wisdom of crowds effect in the original study \cite{becker2019wisdom}.
-The full list of questions is provided in Appendix~\ref{app:list_questions}.
-Each question is conducted 12 times for each group to mirror the 12 groups of human participants in the social conditions in \citet{becker2019wisdom}, alongside four times for the control group that operates without exposure to the neighbors' estimates.
-Temperate sampling (temperature = 0.7) is used to allow variability in responses.
-Appendix~\ref{app:list_prompt} shows the actual prompts.
+We followed the experimental design from \citet{becker2019wisdom}, using LLMs to role-play Democrat and Republican personas.
+Each LLM agent is embedded in a network structure that governs interactions, connecting to four others sharing the same political leaning (all agents have node degree $k=4$; see Figure~\ref{fig:exp_design_schematic}) and thus reflecting the homogeneous group structures in human studies.
+Each LLM agent, powered by LangChain \citep{langchain} with OpenAI's ChatGPT (\texttt{gpt-3.5-turbo}; \citealp{openaiIntroducingChatGPT}) and the open-source LLM Vicuna (\texttt{vicuna-33B-v1.3}; \citealp{zheng2023judging}), maintains the continuity of each persona's memory throughout the experiment.
+Over three rounds, these agents were prompted to answer the same eight fact-based questions with known partisan biases as shown in Figure \ref{fig:exp_design_schematic}.
+After each round, agents were given the average estimates of their connected peers and were asked to provide their estimates again.
+Thus at the end of the three rounds, each agent had produced three estimates for each of the eight questions. \footnote{The original study by \citet{becker2019wisdom} divided these questions into two separate experiments, with the first four questions belonging to the first experiment and the last four to the second.
+However, as both sets of questions follow the same experimental procedure, we have merged them into a single analysis in our study.} The full list of questions is provided in \ref{app:list_questions}.
+The full procedure was conducted 12 times for each group to mirror the 12 groups of human participants in the social conditions in \citet{becker2019wisdom}.
+Temperate sampling (temperature = 0.7) was used to allow variability in responses. \ref{app:list_prompt} shows the actual prompts.
+The compute resource for using Vicuna is in \ref{app:compute_resource}.